 Read about the signs of a broken leg, what you should do if you think someone has broken their leg, how a broken leg is treated and how long it takes to recover.

-Read about the signs of a broken nose, and find out how to look after your nose at home and when you should seek medical advice.
+Find out about the signs of a broken nose, how to look after your nose at home and when you should seek medical advice.

-Read more about how long it takes injured ribs to heal, how to look after yourself until you're feeling better, and when you should seek medical advice.
+Read about how long it takes injured ribs to heal, how to look after yourself until you're feeling better, and when you should get medical advice.

 Find out about the symptoms of a broken toe, when you should get medical advice, and how to look after it at home.